VladRodionov/sidecar/README.md

 # Sidecar
-Sidecar is the Hadoop - compatible file system with caching data on read and write.
-It was specifically designed to support faster read/write access to a remote cloud storage systems.
+Sidecar is the Hadoop - compatible **caching (read/write)** file system.
+It was specifically designed to support faster read/write access to remote cloud storage systems.

 ## Supported file systems